root-project/root/tree/ntuple/v7/doc/specifications.md

 # Questions:
   - Better big endian?
+    - Most significant bits are transferred first
+    - On the other hand: little-endian allows for reinterpreting ints with a smaller length
+      - Examples for LE formats: FAT, XLS
   - Field ID and column ID: 32 bit?
   - Take ROOT::Experimental::RNTuple out of experimental?
   - Which locator types should we specify now?
 64bit object ID, URL?